 First of all, what are the general trends in the digital nomad world?
 Let’s explore some facts and figures that may surprise you:

 There is no doubt about it – the digital nomad population is growing.
 These envied travellers and freelancers are often highly skilled digital workers who have access to technology and powerful passports that make frequent travel and tourist visas attainable.
-People like Michelle, who is originally from Germany but is now enjoying a digital nomad life by becoming an Estonian E-Resident.

 Digital nomads are generally people who are open-minded to new trends and different ways of thinking.
 Their lifestyles are flexible and so is their thinking.
 As these freelancers and location independent professionals travel the world and break the bonds of traditional offices, they are also making lifelong friends from different cultures, religions and political backgrounds.
 Becoming a citizen of the world is a very real thing and it has become a very normal occurrence for a Canadian copywriter to sit down in a coworking space or coffee shop with a Spanish translator, a Korean coder and an Argentinian social media influencer.
 How could this cross-border collaboration and friendship ever be a bad thing?